 Herbs like basil, mint, and coriander are nearly identical to lettuce in their nutrient needs but tolerate slightly higher concentrations once mature.
 This basil-focused hydroponic nutrient schedule works for all common kitchen herbs.

 Basil and other herbs differ from lettuce in one important way: they continue producing for months after the first harvest.
-This means your hydroponic nutrient schedule for herbs is open-ended — you keep feeding at the mature plant rate as long as the plant produces.
+This means your hydroponic nutrient schedule for herbs is open-ended โ you keep feeding at the mature plant rate as long as the plant produces.
+For the complete herb growing guide, see our hydroponic herbs guide.

 Tomatoes are more demanding than leafy greens because they go through three distinct growth phases: vegetative (leafy growth), flowering, and fruiting.
 Each phase needs a different nutrient ratio.
 For tomatoes, a three-part nutrient system like General Hydroponics Flora Series works much better than a single-bottle nutrient.